-Nutritional deficiencies before and 5 years after Sleeve Gastrectomy
+Nutritional deficiencies before and after Sleeve Gastrectomy

 Nutritional deficiencies are common in obese patients before and 5 years after a Sleeve Gastrectomy.